Z1LENT/Portfolio/README.md

-# Oscar Pipino Löfvendahl Portfolio

-this page contains a preview of all my projects, click the name of the project to see my contributions!
+# Welcome!

+My name is Oscar and this is my living portfolio.
+I update and trim this as needed when I complete new projects and feel I've outgrown old ones.

+Each major project has a link to its own page where you can read more and see code examples of my primary responsibilities for that project.

-# Games
+# Games I've worked on

 ## [***Starlit Seas***](Starlitseas#starlitseas) ← Click here for more info!